 The letter of recommendation is the second of the two letters of support applicants arrange to have submitted.
-[The letter of nomination is the first.]
+[The mentor's letter of recommendation is the first.]
 Applicants are advised to select an individual who can best speak to their accomplishments and potential, but they are further advised that having recommendations with more than a single perspective can strengthen applications.
-That is, a recommendation coming from someone in a different department or program within the university than the mentor, or from outside of Elon, might be the best complement to the mentor's letter of nomination.
+That is, a recommendation coming from someone in a different department or program within the university than the mentor, or from outside of Elon, might be the best complement to the mentor's letter of recommendation.
 Choosing one's recommender wisely is part of preparing an outstanding application packet.

 Dr. Ann J. Cahill